This post is a brief history of the CommentsWP plugin creation: how and when I came up with the idea, my general process, and the final outcome.

 So, I renamed the plugin to CommentsWP because now I saw an opportunity to help with comments analysis on a deeper level.
 It was not just about comments statistics – the plugin idea was growing into a better comments management solution.
 And not just comments themselves – but also commenters too.

 This idea evolution didn’t happen overnight, obviously.
 I started writing the code in the middle of January 2022.
 So after “rebranding”, I had to search-replace a ton of things all over the plugin, and also re-architect a lot of parts to make sure the codebase is future-proof in terms of extensibility and structure.
 Luckily, the main concepts:

 Filters, etc. – were left intact and I didn’t spend a lot of time on that.

 During January and February, I was asking questions about what users might be expecting from a plugin that helps manage comments and get their insights.
 Answers were all over the place – but everyone agreed that WordPress comments management is lacking a ton of things.

-Posts and pages have so much more tools available, but comments – although user generated – are so basic.
+Posts and pages have so many more tools available, but comments – although user-generated – are so basic.
 So right now I have a couple of dozens of pages in my notebook with descriptions of various features, improvements, and tools – dedicated specifically to comments.